 The Chair of Governors will liaise with the local authority on safeguarding issues in the event of an allegation being made against the Principal or Chief Executive.

-The Assistant Principal is the Designated Safeguarding Lead (DSL).
+The Chief Operations Officer is the Designated Safeguarding Lead (DSL).
 The DSL has overall responsibility for safeguarding within the organisation, and will provide advice and support to other staff on welfare and safeguarding matters.
-The Director of Residential Services will act as the Deputy Designated Safeguarding Lead.
-National Star has a Safeguarding Officer who will act on behalf of and be responsible to the DSL.
+The National Safeguarding Lead will act as the Deputy Designated Safeguarding Lead and is responsible to the DSL.

 National Star will exercise care in the appointment of all those working with children, young people and adults at risk, working to ‘Keeping Children Safe in Education’ principles.
 We achieve this by ensuring that everyone working with children and vulnerable people:

 - Has undergone pre-employment checks in line with current legislation, including an appropriate Disclosure and Barring Service check and adequate training and supervision

 - Understands and follows National Star’s Safeguarding Policy and procedures

 - Is registered with their relevant professional body (if appropriate)